Jyoti-Sharma10/text-check/README.md

 The Text Analyzer Application allows users to analyze text files (.txt) of up to 5 MB in size.
 The application communicates with a backend API to process the text files and retrieve useful information such as the top 5 most occurring words, the top 5 most co-occurring word pairs, and the frequency of each word in the file.
 Additionally, the client application provides a keyword search feature for filtering the displayed cards.

 ## Features

-- Upload and analyze text files.
+- **Upload and analyze text files.**
+- **Display the following:**
-- Display the top 5 most occurring words.
+  - The top 5 most occurring words.
-- Display the top 5 most co-occurring word pairs.
+  - The top 5 most co-occurring word pairs.
   - View the frequency of each word in the file.
   - Client-side keyword search to filter displayed cards.
   - Support for text files up to 5 MB in size.

 ## Technologies Used